abrichr/cerebras-performance-test/README.md

 The benchmarking approach focused on measuring both server-side and client-side metrics to provide a comprehensive understanding of Llama 3.3 70B performance on the Cerebras Inference Cloud.
 The evaluation was conducted with four different prompt types to test various input/output scenarios:

-1. **Short input, short output**: Simple question/answer scenarios
+1. Short input, short output: Simple question/answer scenarios
-2. **Short input, long output**: Creative generation from brief prompts
+2. Short input, long output: Creative generation from brief prompts
-3. **Long input, short output**: Summarization of lengthy texts
+3. Long input, short output: Summarization of lengthy texts
-4. **Long input, long output**: Detailed analysis of extensive documents
+4. Long input, long output: Detailed analysis of extensive documents

 Each test was run multiple times (3-20 iterations) to calculate averages and standard deviations, ensuring statistical reliability.
 The implementation used the Cerebras Python SDK to collect metrics while carefully timing the client-side request lifecycle.